juhahinkula/personaltrainerdocs/docs/trainings.md

 The response will be a JSON object containing the details of the newly created training session.
 If the creation is successful, the API will return a 201 Created status code.

 ### Delete Training
-To delete a specific training session, you can use the `DELETE /trainings/{id}` endpoint, where `{id}` is the unique identifier of the training session.
+Delete a specific training session.

-Request:
+**Request:**

-The request does not require a request body, only the training session's id as a path parameter.
+- HTTP Method: `DELETE`

-Path Parameters:
+- Endpoint: `/trainings/{id}`

-- `id` (required): The unique identifier of the training session.
-This is an integer.
+- Path Parameters: `id` (integer, required).
+The unique identifier of the training session.

 Example Request:
 ```
 DELETE /trainings/123
 ```

-Response:
+**Response:**

-Upon successful deletion, the API will return a 204 No Content status code.
+- Upon successful deletion, the API will return a 204 No Content status code.
 If the training session with the provided id does not exist, the API will return a 404 Not Found status code.